 Test 2: The evaluator shall demonstrate that validating an expired certificate results in the function failing.

 Test 3: The evaluator shall test that the TOE can properly handle revoked certificates-–conditional on whether CRL or OCSP is selected; if both are selected, then a test shall be performed for each method.
 The evaluator shall test revocation of the peer certificate and revocation of the peer intermediate CA certificate i.e. the intermediate CA certificate should be revoked by the root CA. The evaluator shall ensure that a valid certificate is used, and that the validation function succeeds.
 The evaluator then attempts the test with a certificate that has been revoked (for each method chosen in the selection) to ensure when the certificate is no longer valid that the validation function fails.
 Revocation checking is only applied to certificates that are not designated as trust anchors.
-Therefore the revoked certificate(s) used for testing shall not be a trust anchor.
+Therefore, the revoked certificate(s) used for testing shall not be a trust anchor.

 Test 4: If OCSP is selected, the evaluator shall configure the OCSP server or use a man-in-the-middle tool to present a certificate that does not have the OCSP signing purpose and verify that validation of the OCSP response fails.
-If CRL is selected, the evaluator shall configure the CA to sign a CRL with a certificate that does not have the cRLsign key usage bit set, and verify that validation of the CRL fails.
+If CRL is selected, the evaluator shall configure the CA to sign a CRL with a certificate that does not have the cRLsign key usage bit set and verify that validation of the CRL fails.

 Test 5: The evaluator shall modify any byte in the first eight bytes of the certificate and demonstrate that the certificate fails to validate.
 (The certificate will fail to parse correctly.)

-Test 6: The evaluator shall modify any byte in the last byte of the certificate and demonstrate that the certificate fails to validate.
+Test 6: The evaluator shall modify any byte in the certificate signatureValue field (see RFC5280 Sec.
+4.1.1.3), which is normally the last field in the certificate, and demonstrate that the certificate fails to validate.
 (The signature on the certificate will not validate.)

 Test 7: The evaluator shall modify any byte in the public key of the certificate and demonstrate that the certificate fails to validate.
 (The hash of the certificate will not validate.)